mike-brown-angi/version-checker-test/README.md

 replicaset.apps/strimzi-cluster-operator-76f95f787   1         1         1       19m

 ```
-So, with the kafka operator all set up, we just need to tell it what we want it to do.
-For this example I just slightly changed (as in, changed the cluster name and namespace) the single node ephemeral example used by the official release, https://github.com/strimzi/strimzi-kafka-operator/blob/main/examples/kafka/kafka-ephemeral-single.yaml .
-We wouldn't want to use something like this for a prod environment, but for developing our sample app this will do just fine.
+So with the Kafka operator all set up, we just need to tell it what we want it to do.
+For this example I just changed the cluster name and namespace in the single node ephemeral example used by the official release, https://github.com/strimzi/strimzi-kafka-operator/blob/main/examples/kafka/kafka-ephemeral-single.yaml .
+We wouldn't use something like this for a prod environment, but for developing our sample app this will do just fine.
-In the ./releases/kafka-cluster directory I created a kustomization that takes the definition for that kafka cluster and applies it.
+In the ./releases/kafka-cluster directory I created a kustomization that takes the definition for that Kafka cluster and applies it.
 The setup is about the same generally as the kafka-operator.
 Points to note here though, for kafka-cluster we're not using a helm deploy (see kafka.yaml) and we have this kustomization (ks.yaml) being dependent on the operator.
-After adding the kafka-cluster/* files and getting the repo updated, flux reconciles things and we soon have a kafka instance to play with.
+After adding the kafka-cluster/* files and getting the repo updated, flux reconciles things and we soon have a Kafka instance to play with.
 ```shell
 ❯ kga -n queuing
 NAME                                           READY   STATUS    RESTARTS   AGE